AmosNimos/open_politics/Belief.md

 True religious freedom, is freedom from religion.

+Science is nature's truth, religion is mankind's deceit.

 # Creationism

 Their is not better example of narcissism then to think the world has been made for you or a group your a part of.